 Establishing child and family goals that include timelines, strategies, supports needed, and ongoing follow-up

 Information, access, and referrals to community based services

 Opportunity to participate in program governance, parent committees, advisory committees, or the agency-wide Board of Directors

 Parent education opportunities that encompass a broad array of topics such as nutrition, guidance and discipline, health, safety, child growth and development, budgeting, college and career preparation, and more!

-Home visits provide a prevention-based opportunity to engage EHS and HS family members, including fathers and grandparents, to receive early, continuous, intensive, and comprehensive family support services that will enhance the physical, social, emotional, and intellectual development of participating children.
-Our program utilizes the Parents As Teachers (PAT) curriculum as the primary foundation.
+Home visits provide a prevention-based opportunity to engage family members, including fathers and grandparents, to receive early, continuous, intensive, and comprehensive family support services that will enhance the physical, social, emotional, and intellectual development of participating children.
+Our program utilizes Ready Rosie as our primary Parenting Curriculum.
 Other curriculums are available for use as appropriate.